soccerGB/MSIExperiment/Readme.md

    1. Build and launch MSIServiceClient container image.

-      C:\github\MSIRequestProxy\pythonOn1709>docker build -t pythonon1709 .
+      C:\github\MSIRequestProxy\pythononwindows> docker build -t pythononwindows .
-      C:\github\MSIRequestProxy\MSIClientContainer>docker build -t msiservicecontainer .
+      C:\github\MSIRequestProxy\msiserviceclient> docker build -t msiserviceclient .

-         - The msiservicecontainer image depends on pythonon1709 for setting up a simple http server.
+         - The msiserviceclient container image depends on pythononwindows for setting up a simple http server.

-         - Inside the msiservicecontainer image, the following new route added into its routing table as part of the container startup sequence.
+         - Inside the msiserviceclient container image, the following new route added into its routing table as part of the container startup sequence.
 This is needed for enabling accessing MSI from inside the MSIServiceClient container